kateharborne/SimSpin/examples/generating_hdf5.markdown

 * `h-scale-exponent`    = 0
 {: .lh-tight }

-*It has been noticed that some simulations automatically output CGSConversionFactor as 0 within their HDF5 outputs.
+*It has been noticed that some IllustrisTNG has different names for these conversion factors.
+SimSpin will automatically accept either the default outputs from IllustrisTNG (`a_scaling`, `h_scaling` and `to_cgs`) or the named parameters above.
+The `to_cgs` factor output by IllustrisTNG is sometimes 0 within their HDF5 outputs.
 This will result in all values read in by SimSpin to become 0.
-To avoid this, SimSpin will take CGSConversionFactor = 0 and assume this indicates that the values are already in CGS units (i.e. CGSConversionFactor = 1).*
+To avoid this, SimSpin will take `to_cgs` = 0 and assume this indicates that the values are already in CGS units (i.e. CGSConversionFactor = 1).*

 This will then read simply within the current architecture of the code.
 {: .pb-6 }